wandb/docs/docs/guides/launch/setup-agent-advanced.md

 ```

 :::note
-The Kaniko builder requires permissions to put data into cloud storage (such as Amazon S3) see Pushing to Cloud Storage[LINK], along with permissions to push and pull from the registry.
+The Kaniko builder requires permissions to put data into cloud storage (such as Amazon S3) see the [Agent permissions](#agent-permissions) section for more information.
 :::

 ## Connect an agent to a cloud registry